 In 2013, Lindsay joined the family business and has since taken over the day to day management of the winery.
 Like her father, she also has her law degree – and has worked for Williams-Sonoma and also as an Assistant District Attorney in San Francisco.

 While taking their wine extremely seriously, Spencer also has a sense of humor and and you can see this throughout their packaging and how they operate.
-He loves dogs and has nicely incorporated this and the play on his last name into the light hearted labels.
-The Cabernet Sauvignon features a dog jumping through a hoop with a nice ceramic medallion attached to the actual bottle – and the Hoopla shows a dog with one of the hoops in its mouth.
+He loves dogs and has nicely incorporated this and the play on his last name into several light-hearted labels.
+The Hoopes wines feature a dog jumping through a hoop and select wines are bottled with a ceramic medallion attached to the actual bottle – and the Hoopla wines depicts a dog with one of the hoops in its mouth.

-Trust us, out of the nearly 950 Napa wineries and producers visited with to date, this is one of the rare old school Napa wineries still left in the valley, and we are hoping the winery retains its rustic charm as the Hoopes move in.
+Trust us, out of the nearly 1,000 Napa wineries, producers and tasting rooms visited with to date, the old Hopper Creek winery production facility and tasting room is one the rare old school Napa wineries still left in the valley; we are hoping the winery retains its rustic charm once all the dust settles.